Financial-Times/origami-website/_principles/tone-and-language.md

 ##### Always capitalise Origami when referring to the product

-At the FT, most people are familiar with the Origami team.
+At the <abbr title="Financial Times">FT</abbr>, most people are familiar with the Origami team.
 But outside of the company, origami is something entirely different, and it is important that we make that distinction.

 ##### Don't capitalise component names